KHP-Informatics/NGS_Workshop_Advanced_Bioinformatics/annotation/README.md

 Annovar is not opensource and we could not install it with the conda command.
 However, it is free for academic use.
 Please register on the Annovar website and request a copy for this workshop https://www.openbioinformatics.org/annovar/annovar_download_form.php
-After registering you will recive an email with a link to download the source code of Annovar on your personal computer.
-Please click on the link in the email, download the Annovar source code and upload on your Openstack instance using FileZilla (https://filezilla-project.org).
+After registering you will be given a link to download the source code of Annovar on your personal computer.
+Please click on the link, download the Annovar source code and upload on your Openstack instance using FileZilla (https://filezilla-project.org).
 We have used FileZilla before in a previous part of the practical (https://github.com/KHP-Informatics/NGS_Workshop_Advanced_Bioinformatics/tree/master/assessing_quality), please see the "assessing_quality" workshop if you do not remember how to use FileZilla to download/upload files to/from your OpenStack instance.

 After uploading the annovar.latest.tar.gz file onto OpenStack, please unpack it and set annovar up: